niedag/A-Panel-of-Pokemon/README.md

 Demonstration of applying OOP principles such as inheritance, encapsulation, abstraction and polymorphism.
 Examples of method overriding and method overloading

-After opening the game up in Eclipse, the game can be run by running the PokemonGameMain.java file
+After opening the game up in Eclipse, the game can be run by running the PokemonGameMain.java file in the mainGame package folder.